AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

    * Make sure you have a Docker machine up and running.
    * Make sure your current working directory is "forms-flow-analytics".
-   * Modify the configuration values as needed.
+   * Modify the configuration values as needed in the redash.env file.
 Details below,

 Variable name | Meaning | Possible values | Default value |
 --- | --- | --- | ---